 Miscarriage: A miscarriage (spontaneous abortion) is a pregnancy that spontaneously ends before the fetus can survive.
 There are classifications of miscarriage that include threatened, inevitable, incomplete, and complete miscarriage.
 There are a variety of causes of a miscarriage.
-Symptoms of a miscarriage are vaginal bleeding, abdominal pain, and cramping.
+Causes of miscarriage include defective genes of the fetus, chronic illness, including diabetes, severe high blood pressure, kidney disease, lupus, and underactive or overactive thyroid gland, acute infections, including Germany measles, CMV, and mycoplasma (walking pneumonia), diseases and abnormalities of the internal female organs, and other factors, including certain drugs like alcohol, tobacco, and cocaine.
+Symptoms and signs of a miscarriage are vaginal bleeding, abdominal pain, and cramping.
 If a woman thinks she may be having a miscarriage, she should seek medical care with her doctor or go to an emergency department.

 Expert Views and News